Sealand national football team

-The Sealand national football team represents the Principality of Sealand.
-It is not a member of FIFA or UEFA, but was an associate member of the N.F.-Board, an organisation for teams who are not members of FIFA.
-They were admitted to the N.F.-Board as a provisional member in 2005 and as an associate member in 2006, before the organisation became defunct in 2013.
+The Sealand national football team represents the unrecognized, self-proclaimed micronation of the Principality of Sealand.
+It is not a member of FIFA or UEFA, but is an associate member of the N.F.-Board, an organisation for teams who are not members of FIFA.
+They were admitted to the N.F.-Board as a provisional member in 2005 and as an associate member in 2006.
+The team has been inactive since 2014, although discussions are underway to revive the team as of April 2023.

 History

 Foundation

 The Sealand National Football Association (SNFA) was founded in 2003.
 In 2004, they played their first game against Åland drawing 2–2.
 All the players on the Sealand team were members of Vestbjerg Vintage Idrætsforening, a veterans side from Aalborg.
 However, the Danish-based SNFA ended their activities in 2006 and Sealand football took a break.

 Recent times

 On 23 December 2009, Scottish author Neil Forsyth was appointed head of the revived SNFA.
 He stated a goal of participation in the 2010 VIVA World Cup, a dream ultimately ended by a lack of finance.

 On 5 May 2012, Sealand took to the field against fellow N.F.-Board members the Chagos Islands at Weycourt in Godalming, Surrey.
 The Chagossians won 3–1, with Ryan Moore scoring for Sealand.
 The team was captained by former Bolton Wanderers defender Simon Charlton and actor Ralf Little.

 Sealand played an away game against Alderney on 25 August 2012.
 After drawing the match by a scoreline of 1–1, Sealand won 5–4 on penalties.
 On 9 March 2013 Sealand won their first ever international when they beat Alderney 2–1 in Godalming.

 Sealand competed in the Tynwald Hill Tournament on the Isle of Man in July 2013.
 The tournament was held at Mullen-e-Cloie, St John's.
 Following a late 5–3 defeat to Tamil Eelam and an 8–0 demolition at the hands of eventual winners Occitania, Sealand finished bottom of their group and went on to the 5th place playoff where they beat Alderney 2–1.

-In February 2014 Sealand recorded their record win as they beat the Chagos Islands 4–2 in Godalming.
+In February 2014, Sealand recorded their record win as they beat the Chagos Islands 4–2 in Godalming.

-In May 2014 Sealand drew 1–1 with the Chagos Islands at Crawley Town a fortnight before another draw, 2–2 with Somaliland (who were making their non-FIFA debut) in London.
+In May 2014, Sealand drew 1–1 with the Chagos Islands at Crawley Town a fortnight before another draw, 2–2 with Somaliland (who were making their non-FIFA debut) in London.

 Sealand underwent a European tour for the first time in August 2014 which proved to be hugely successful.
 In Chur a record 6–1 win over Raetia saw Dan Hughes become the record-scorer with 4 goals, before a 3–2 win over Seborga in Ospedaletti, Italy.
 Hughes added to his tally in that game and the Seals extended their unbeaten international run to 6 games.

-Sealand has not been a member of a confederation since the N.F.-Board became defunct.
+Sealand has not been a member of a confederation since the N.F.-Board abolished their member status.
 An application to join CONIFA was rejected.